PrincessDeSynk/Lilith-Thoughts/ChapterOne.md

-# Lilith Thoughts

-## Hi welcome!

-This is the first entry into this entire "personal public journal" thing here but...I figured I'd introduce myself before anything else happens.

-My name is Lilith, but if that's too difficult to remember just refer to me as Lily or Lyn.
-I'm a young girl attending a typical public school.
-Senior.
-5th year.
-Post-secondary again soon.

-Anyways, the entire Idea of this project is simply to give some insight on how I feel from a day to day basis.
-Blogger/Blogs in general are terrible to me.
-They require a following and knowledge, where as this project can be divided into just...If I share, or if you accidentally come across it and become intrigued about me and my story, then that's fair.

-Let's move onto Chapters.

 ## Chapter 1: Liar (2021/October/8)

 Today is another day.
 I've upset already one of my friends due to a slight change in my mannerisms.
 Apparently becoming confusing and ending with them completely frustrated at me due to how I word things in texts/messages differently.